 The one thing that makes Thailand so easy and fun is the backpacking scene.
 You’ll find lively traveler hubs all over the country.

-There is usually about a 50/50 mix between travelers going around Thailand only and those at the start of a longer trip through Southeast Asia.
+There is usually about a 50/50 mix between travelers who are going around Thailand and those at the start of a longer trip through Southeast Asia.
+This is because Thailand is often the logical first country to go to if you’re backpacking the region.

 Thailand is popular with many younger travelers but you’ll truly meet people of any age and type — from party animals to cultural travelers, from hippies to luxury-lovers, and from social butterflies to introverts.

-There is a big party scene in Thailand, especially in the south around some of the islands.
+There is definitely a big party scene in Thailand, especially in the south around some of the islands.
 Koh Phi Phi is notorious for it, as are parts of Koh Phangan.
 The backpacker street of Khao San Road in Bangkok is another place that seems to never sleep.
-The party scene in Thailand can be super fun, but it’s also easily avoided if it’s not your thing.
+The party scene in Thailand can be a lot of fun, but it’s also easily avoided if it’s not your thing.

 Thailand backpacking routes